-These amounts double when the Authority initiated ex officio proceedings for one of the following reasons:
+These amounts double when the Authority initiates ex officio proceedings for one of the following reasons:

-- the Authority became aware of a concentration subject to mandatory notification which was not notified; - the notifying parties provided false or inexact information upon which the Authority based its clearance Decision; or - the notifying parties fully or in part disregarded the conditions or obligations imposed by the Authority in the clearance Decision.

-4 Substantive Assessment of the Merger and Outcome of the Process

-4.1 What is the substantive test against which a merger will be assessed?
+- the Authority became aware of a concentration subject to mandatory notification which was not notified; - the notifying parties provided false or inexact information upon which the Authority based its clearance Decision; or - the notifying parties fully or in part disregarded the conditions or obligations imposed by the Authority in the clearance Decision (see also question 3.3 above). - 4 Substantive Assessment of the Merger and Outcome of the Process - 4.1 What is the substantive test against which a merger will be assessed?

-The substantive test under the Portuguese Competition Act follows Article 2 of Regulation (EEC) 4064/89 of 21 December 1989, as authorisation is granted to concentrations that do not create or strengthen a dominant position from which results a significant impediment to effective competition in the national market or in a substantial part of it, whereas concentrations which create or strengthen a dominant position from which results the abovementioned impediment are prohibited.
+The substantive test under the Portuguese Competition Act follows the "dominance test" of Article 2 of Regulation (EEC) 4064/89 of 21 December 1989.
+Authorisation is granted to concentrations that do not create or strengthen a dominant position from which results a significant impediment to effective competition in the national market or in a substantial part of it, whereas concentrations which create or strengthen a dominant position from which results the above-mentioned impediment are prohibited.

 Concentrations are reviewed in order to determine their effects on the structure of competition in the relevant market(s).
 The Competition Act follows closely with Article 2(1)(b) of the EC Merger Regulation with regard to the criteria to be taken into account to analyse the structure of the relevant markets.
-In addition, the Competition Act introduces two criteria to assess the effects of the concentration on the relevant markets, which do not exist under EC rules:
+In addition, the Competition Act introduces three criteria to assess the effects of the concentration on the relevant markets, which do not exist under EC rules:

-- the control over essential infrastructure by the undertakings in question and the opportunities offered to competing undertakings to access such infrastructure; and - the contribution brought by the concentration to the international competitiveness of the Portuguese economy.
+- the control over essential infrastructure by the undertakings in question and the opportunities offered to competing undertakings to access such infrastructure; - the contribution brought by the concentration to the international competitiveness of the Portuguese economy: and - in case the Minister for Economy decides to review a prohibition decision by the Authority, the fundamental interests of the national economy should be taken into account (see question 5.8 below).

-Again, when the concentration consists of the creation or acquisition of a full-function joint venture, the operation is also assessed under the rules on restrictive agreements and practices if the object or effect of creating the joint undertaking is to coordinate the competitive behaviour of undertakings that remain independent.
+Again, when the concentration consists of the creation or acquisition of a full-function joint venture, the operation is also assessed under the rules on restrictive agreements and practices if its object or effect is the co-ordination of the competitive behaviour of undertakings that remain independent.